ossskkar/SFC-SIM/README.md

 ## RUNNING THE SIMULATOR

 ### CONFIGURATION FILE
-Check the configuration file (.conf) in the ./data directory for configuration parameters of the model.
+Check the configuration file ./data/<file_name>.conf for configuration parameters of the model.

 ### TOPOLOGY MAP